vovashkil/vovashkil.github.io/docs/aws/leadership_principles.md

 Leaders start with the customer and work backwards.
 They work vigorously to earn and keep customer trust.
 Although leaders pay attention to competitors, they obsess over customers.

+* Cost-optimize for customers where they can save money
+* Redeploy that money in the future

+### All the things that make it work for customers

+* What problem are we trying to solve?
+* What will customers care most about?
+* What would they be most disappointed about?

+### Focused on what we know customers care most about

+### Look at what customers want and figure out how we can be netter and better for them every day

 ## Ownership

 Leaders are owners.
 They think long term and don’t sacrifice long-term value for short-term results.
 They act on behalf of the entire company, beyond just their own team.
 They never say “that’s not my job.”